 B-1.2 Thermocouple

-Thermocouple enclosed in protection tube of suitable material and dimensions shall have time constant of the protected thermocouple assembly within the range from 5 to 7.2 minutes.
+Thermocouple enclosed in protection tube of suitable material and dimensions shall have time constant of the protected thermocouple assembly within the range from 5 to 7.2 min.

-B-1.2.1 A typical thermocouple assembly conforming to B-1.2 may be fabricated by fusion welding, the twisted ends of chrome lalumel wire not smaller than 0.52 mm2 and not larger than 0.82 mm2 in cross-section and mounting the leads in porcelain insulators so that the thermocouple head is 12 mm from the sealed end of a standard weight, normal 12 mm diameter iron, steel or inconel pipe.
+B-1.2.1 A typical thermocouple assembly conforming to B-1.2 may be fabricated by fusion welding, the twisted ends of chromel alumel wire not smaller than 0.52 mm2 and not larger than 0.82 mm2 in cross-section and mounting the leads in porcelain insulators so that the thermocouple head is 12 mm from the sealed end of a standard weight, normal 12 mm diameter iron, steel or inconel pipe.

 B-1.3 Furnace